1881 German federal election: Electoral system

 The election was held under general, equal, direct and secret suffrage.
 All German males over the age of 25 years were able to vote except for active members of the military and recipients of poor relief.
 The restrictions on the military were meant to keep it from becoming politicized, while men on relief were considered to be open to political manipulation.
 The constitutional guarantee of a secret vote was not safeguarded at the time, since ballot boxes and polling booths were not introduced until 1903.

-If no candidate in a district won an absolute majority of the votes, a runoff election was held between the first and second place finishers.
+If no candidate in a district won an absolute majority of the votes, a runoff election was held between the first- and second-place finishers.
 It was possible for a replacement candidate to be introduced in a runoff.

 Results

 The parties that Bismarck generally relied on for votes lost seats in the election.
 The Centre, Conservatives and German Reich Party (Free Conservatives) together had 177 seats, down 33 from the previous election and well short of the 199 needed for a majority.
 Opposite the conservative grouping stood the Liberal Union and German Progress Party with 106 seats.
 They and the National Liberal Party with its 45 seats formed a Kartell with the aim of coming to a mutual understanding before critical votes.

 The share of the vote going to the Social Democratic Party (officially still named the Socialist Workers' Party) dropped by just 1.5% despite the harsh restrictions placed on it by the Anti-Socialist Law in 1878.
 The number of seats it won in the Reichstag actually rose, from 9 to 13.

+Graph of the party split among 397 seats.